Move In Dates and Times

 Single Room Availability

-First year students will work with their Resident Assistant at the beginning of the year to complete roommate contracts for each room in order to open up the lines of communication early.
-If there are roommate concerns, residents are encouraged to work with their Resident Assistant and Professional Staff and/or Dean of Students through a mediation process.
+First-year students will work with their Community Assistant at the beginning of the year to complete roommate contracts for each room in order to open up the lines of communication early.
+If there are roommate concerns, residents are encouraged to work with their Community Assistant and Professional Staff and/or Dean of Students through a mediation process.
 Although room changes are possible, every effort will be made by the Residential Life Staff to assist roommates in addressing their differences and keep them together.
 Contact Professional Staff and/or Dean of Students for a Change of Room Request form or for more information.
 Please note that there is a two-week housing freeze at the beginning of each semester.

 The College provides many information technology services to enhance learning and living on-campus including state-of-the-art facilities, cloud-based services, Internet and Internet2 connections, Wi-Fi 5 and Wi-Fi 6 (802.11ac Wave 2 and 802.11ax), e-mail, storage, web-based collaboration systems, e-portfolio systems, smart HD-equipped interactive classrooms, a learning management system, video production and editing systems, a variety of software, 275+ workstations, sign-out equipment, dozens of servers and a secure video conferencing system with dial-in phone and recording capabilities.